kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 The last years felt like something wasn’t right anymore in many parts of society.
 Many people share this feeling.

-At first, I couldn’t point the finger at the reasons for why all these things happened, but when I listened at the end of 2021 to James Lindsay’s podcast <cite>Welcome to the Second Enlightenment</cite>[^lindsay2021bi] I was finally able to understand.
+At first, I couldn’t point the finger at the reasons for why all these things happened, but when I listened at the end of 2021 to James Lindsay’s podcast “<cite>Welcome to the Second Enlightenment</cite>”[^lindsay2021bi] I was finally able to understand.

 Lindsay explains in the podcast his hypothesis that we find ourselves at the beginning of a new enlightenment phase.